 Notes

-- This recipe can be made with refined coconut oil in place of the butter if you prefer.
+- This recipe can be made with refined coconut oil in place of the butter or avocado oil if you prefer.

 - Reheat: Easily store waffles in a ziplock in the fridge.
 Place waffles on a plate and microwave for 20-30 seconds until soft and warm.